How can we make it easier for you to pay land tax?

 When do I need to pay my land tax?

 You need to pay your land tax by the first instalment date shown on your land tax notice of assessment.
-If you pay your land tax in full by this date, you will be eligible for a 1.5 per cent discount on your land tax.
+If you pay your land tax in full by this date, you will be eligible for a 1.5% discount on your land tax.

 What happens if I do not pay by the due dates?

-If you do not pay your assessment by the due date and/or you have not advised us of an error in your assessment, your account will be referred to our Debt Management Branch.
+If you do not pay your assessment by the due date and/or you have not advised us of an error in your assessment, your account will be referred to our Collections team.
 You will need to pay the full amount of land tax due, including accrued interest.

 What is the interest charged for late payment of land tax?

 If you do not pay your land tax on time you will be charged interest.
-The interest rate consists of a premium rate (8 per cent) and a market rate added together.
+The interest rate consists of a premium rate (8%) and a market rate added together.
 The market rate is adjusted quarterly.

 Can I apply for an extension of time to pay my land tax?

-If you are unable to pay your land tax by the due date, please call us on 1300 139 816 to discuss payment options.
-For debt amounts over $1,000, you may have to complete and return an:
+If you are unable to pay your land tax by the due date, please call us on 1300 368 710 to discuss payment options.

 How can I find out if my payment has been received and where can I obtain my account balance?